Should You Rebalance Your Portfolio in Retirement?

 This is an interesting paper and, I suggest, required reading.

-The conclusion: if you start with a 4% rule for withdrawals, the failure rate is low regardless of what you do with your retirement asset allocation.
+The conclusion: If you start with a 4% withdrawal rule, the failure rate is low regardless of what you do with your retirement asset allocation.
 Further, it is best to spend down your bonds first and leave your stocks (with their higher future expected returns) for later spending.

 Is it risky to spend bonds first and leave yourself all stocks in the end?
 It depends on what you mean by risk!
 Is risk volatility, or is it running out of money?
 If you are worried about volatility, rebalance.
 If you don’t want to run out of money, sell your bonds first and let your asset allocation get more aggressive with time.